aimkiray/chatgpt-conch/README.md

 ## Environment Variables

-You can control the website through environment variables.
+You can control the website through environment variables, all environment variables can find their corresponding configuration in the `.env.example` file.

 | Name | Description | Default |
 | --- | --- | --- |